EOSIO/welcome/docs/80_tutorials/20_tic-tac-toe-game-smart-contract-single-node.md

 ---

 # Tic-tac-toe on EOSIO
 This tic-tac-toe tutorial guides you step by step to build a tic-tac-toe game which runs on an EOSIO blockchain.
 You will create a smart contract containing the game logic, then compile and deploy this smart contract to an EOSIO blockchain.
 In this tutorial we use a local [single node testnet](https://developers.eos.io/manuals/eos/v2.0/nodeos/usage/development-environment/local-single-node-testnet "local single node testnet") and show you how to play the game by calling the smart contract.
-For an example on how to configure the single node testnet see the [Local Single-Node Testnet](../30_getting-started-guide/10_system-setup/20_configuration-guides.md) section.

 [[info]]